Zhangliubin/commandParser-1.1/docs/en/example/HttpDownloader.md

 # Create Jar Package {#创建-jar-包}

-Click on: Project Structure... > Artifacts > + > JAR > From modules with dependencies... .In Main Class, select the entry function, and packaged as [downloader-1.0.jar](http://pmglab.top/commandParser/downloader/downloader-1.0.jar):
+Click: "Project Structure..." > "Artifacts" > "+" > "JAR" > "From modules with dependencies...".
+Select the entry function in Main Class, and packaged as [downloader-1.0.jar](http://pmglab.top/commandParser/downloader/downloader-1.0.jar):

 ![HttpDownloader-buildJar](../../image/HttpDownloader-buildJar.png)

-Go to the folder where `downloader-1.0.jar` is located and enter the command on the console to display the document:
+Go to the folder where `downloader-1.0.jar` is located, and enter the command on the console to display the document:

 ```shell
 java -jar downloader-1.0.jar